≪ Go to our review of Long Underwear - Men's

 We were less than impressed, though, with the sleeves and torso.
 We didn't enjoy the constant adjustments that accompanied any movements we made in this shirt.
 Pulling down the sleeves over our wrists, or the shirt bottom over our bellies, shouldn't be a constant chore with a quality base layer.
 There were several better-fitting models in this review, including the warm Arc'teryx Rho AR and the top scoring SmartWool Merino 250.

 For a better fit in the sleeves and torso, you might want to consider sizing up.
 However, the chest area won't be as tight if you do this, which would, unfortunately, have a negative effect on this top's warmth and fit.

-In the speed test, from soaked to dry, this top came in third place.
-It was only 11.5% slower than the fastest-drying Rab Merino+ 160.
+In the speed test, from soaked to dry, this top was the fastest 100% merino wool product to dry out.
+It was only 21% slower than the fastest-drying Helly Hansen Lifa Stripe Crew.
 When you combine this strong showing with merino wool's resistance to absorb water, or even feel wet, you have an even better performance.